+[AU: See the attached PDF file for requested figure changes, per style.
+Please send revised figures, each in its own PDF file.

+I understand that you’d like to pay to print the figures in color.
+Springer will be in touch with you about the fee after I send the files to them for typesetting.

+Note that I’ll need to submit the figure titles and notes separate from the graphics files when I send your paper to typesetting.
+We’ll leave the titles/notes here in the Word document.]

-Figure 1: Male mortality surface showing rates of mortality improvementsSource: Own calculations based on Human Mortality Database (2016) data.
-Note: The regular light -grey areas indicate no data available.
+Fig. 1 Male mortality surface showing rates of mortality improvements.
+The regular light-gray areas indicate no data available.
+Source: Own calculations based on Human Mortality Database (2016) data

-Figure 2: Trends in males life expectancy (e0) and lifespan disparity (e†) for 12 eastern European countries, 1960-2014Source: Own calculations based on Human Mortality Database (2016) data.
+Fig. 2 Trends in male life expectancy (e0) and lifespan disparity (e†) for 12 Eastern European countries, 1960–2014.
+Source: Own calculations based on Human Mortality Database (2016) data

-Figure 3: Absolute and relative yearly changes in life expectancy and lifespan disparity, 1960-2010Source: Own calculations based on Human Mortality Database (2016) data.
-Note: Data for Slovenia begins in 1983.
+Fig. 3 Absolute and relative yearly changes in life expectancy and lifespan disparity, 1960–2010.
+Data for Slovenia begin in 1983.
 The black dots are related to changes experienced in Russia.
 The percentages correspond to the total changes occurred during each period.
+Source: Own calculations based on Human Mortality Database (2016) data

-Figure 4: Males’ age-specific contributions to the change in lifespan disparity e† by periods.
+Fig. 4 Males’ age-specific contributions to the change in lifespan disparity e† by periods.

-Source: Own calculations based on Human Mortality Database (2016) data.
-Note: Data for Slovenia begins in 1983.
+Data for Slovenia begin in 1983.
+Source: Own calculations based on Human Mortality Database (2016) data

-Figure 5: Cause specific contributions to the change in male lifespan disparity e†, 1994-2000
+Fig. 5 Cause specific contributions to the change in male lifespan disparity e†, 1994–2000.

-Source: Own calculations based on Human Cause-of-Death Database (2016) data.
-Note: Data for Poland ends in 2009.
+Data for Poland end in 2009.
+Source: Own calculations based on Human Cause-of-Death Database (2016) data

-Figure 6: Cause specific contributions to the change in male lifespan disparity e†, 2000-2010 Source: own calculations based on Human Cause-of-Death Database (2016 ) data.
-Note: data for Poland ends in 2009.
+Fig. 6 Cause-specific contributions to the change in male lifespan disparity e†, 2000–2010.
+Data for Poland end in 2009.
+Source: Own calculations based on Human Cause-of-Death Database (2016) data